UKDynasty/ukdynasty.github.io/_posts/2019-05-25-rookie-draft-round-1.md

 Days after the mid-point between the Super Bowl and the start of the 2019 NFL season, what better way to fill the time than the 3rd annual UK Dynasty rookie draft?
 After the drama of a huge trade for the first overall pick prior to last year's draft, the trading floor was eerily quiet in the week leading up to this year's extravaganza.

-But with 3 trades in the first round and
+But with some surprising picks and 3 trades in the 1st round, it was worth the wait.

 ## Round 1 in brief